Carcraftz/TLS-Fingerprint-API/README.md

 # TLS-Fingerprint-API

-A server that proxies requests and uses my fork of CycleTLS & fhttp (fork of net/http) to prevent your requests from being fingerprinted.
+A server that proxies requests and uses my fork of cclient & fhttp (fork of net/http) to prevent your requests from being fingerprinted.
 Built on open source software, this repo is a simple yet effective solution to censorship.
-It uses CycleTLS to spoof tls fingerprints, and fhttp to enable mimicry of chrome http/2 connection settings, header order, pseudo header order, and enable push.
+It uses cclient to spoof tls fingerprints, and fhttp to enable mimicry of chrome http/2 connection settings, header order, pseudo header order, and enable push.

 ## Support